 Printing Plate of An Imperial Edict of the Xin Dynasty that Wang Mang Built After He Usurped the Throne — Shanghai Museum (Photo by Dongmaiying)

 Almost everyone in their army planned to escape separately.

-He analyzed geography, military tactics, soldiers’ morales, and concluded that fighting back was their only choice.
+He analyzed geography, military tactics, and soldiers’ morale, and concluded that fighting back was their only choice.

-Afterward, he was assigned to search for reinforcement, while others staying and defending this city.
+Afterward, he was assigned to search for reinforcement, while others stayed and were defending this city.

-He led a few soldiers to break out of the enemies’ encirclement, rushed into another city, gave them an inspiring speech, and finally made people there decided to help him.
+He led a few soldiers to break out of the enemies’ encirclement, rushed into another city, gave them an inspiring speech, and finally made people there decide to help him.